St. Matthias Mulumba Tindinyo Seminary

-St.Matthias Mulumba Senior Seminary is Kenya's National Theologicum Seminary for training of Catholic clergy.
-It is the youngest of four National Catholic Seminaries in Kenya and is owned and run by the Kenya Conference of Catholic Bishops K.C.C.B and the Holy See.
-As of 2014 it was the biggest theologicum in Kenya, with over 100 students and a capacity for double the number.
+St. Matthias Mulumba Senior Seminary is Kenya's National Theologicum Seminary for training of Catholic clergy.
+It is the youngest of four National Catholic Seminaries in Kenya and is owned and run by the Kenya Conference of Catholic Bishops (K.C.C.B.) and the Holy See.
+As of 2014 it was the biggest theologicum in Kenya, with over 100 students and a capacity for double that number.

-It celebrated its silver Jubilee on 14 February 2014.
+It celebrated its silver jubilee on 14 February 2014.